 5. Flip products from the flea market,

-Make some extra cash by flipping products from the flea markets, yard sale,s or thrift stores and sell them on eBay, offer them up, Facebook marketplace, craigslist and let go.
+Make some extra cash by flipping products from flea markets, yard sales,s or thrift stores and sell them on eBay, offer them up, Facebook marketplace, craigslist, and let go.
 Items like vintage furniture, clothes, smartphones, iPad, cameras, power tools, musical instruments, jewelry, fitness equipment, video games, and sneakers are hot sellers on these platforms.